takitakitanana/fuzzmask/README.md

     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
     ```

-   This command downloads and runs the Rust installer script.
    Follow the prompts to complete the installation.
 Once installed, you may need to restart your terminal or source your profile to make Rust available.

    To verify the installation, run: